bbqz007/xw/README.md

 ## two way to write animations
 1. use CAAnimation to commit a animation job.

-2. implement your own CALayer, overwrite the virtual method CALayer::applyAnimating() to control every frame.
+2. implement your own CALayer, override the virtual method CALayer::applyAnimating() to control every frame.

 ## properties of CALayer for animation
 1. Frame.